Dr Kim Tieu

 1995-2000 ║ Ph.D ║ Neuroscience, University of Saskatchewan, Canada.

 1988-1993 ║ BSP ║ Pharmacy, University of Saskatchewan, Canada.

 Invited Scientific Review

-A) Journals: Annals of Neurology, Cell Biology and Toxicology, Cell Death and Disease, European Journal of Pharmacology, Experimental Neurology, Journal of Applied Toxicology, Journal of Neurochemistry, Journal of Neuroscience, Journal of Parkinson’s disease, Mitochondrion, Movement Disorders, Nanomedicine, Nature Communications, Nature Chemical Biology, Naunyn-Schmiedeberg Archives of Pharmacology, Neurobiology of Disease, Neurochemical Research, Neuropharmacology, Neuroscience, Neurotherapeutics, Neurotoxicology, Pharmacology and Therapeutics, PlosOne, Scientific Reports, Toxicological Sciences, Toxicology.
+A) Journals: Annals of Neurology, Brain, Cell Biology and Toxicology, Cell Death and Disease, European Journal of Pharmacology, Experimental Neurology, Journal of Applied Toxicology, Journal of Neurochemistry, Journal of Neuroscience, Journal of Parkinson’s disease, Mitochondrion, Movement Disorders, Nanomedicine, Nature Communications, Nature Chemical Biology, Naunyn-Schmiedeberg Archives of Pharmacology, Neurobiology of Disease, Neurochemical Research, Neuropharmacology, Neuroscience, Neurotherapeutics, Neurotoxicology, Pharmacology and Therapeutics, PlosOne, Scientific Reports, Toxicological Sciences, Toxicology.